goodbarber/androidengine_gbrecyclerindicator/README.md

 `compile 'com.github.goodbarber:android_GBRecyclerIndicator:1.1.5'`

 Now it's ready to use the GBRecyclerIndicator lib.
-You can also check our sample here: https://github.com/goodbarber/GBRecyclerIndicatorSample
+You can also check our sample.

 ## Features